Explaining 5 Home Owners Insurance Myths

 Cost of rebuilding your house

 if you want a more accurate calculation for your home insurance, you need to compute using the cost of rebuilding your house instead of the current market value of your home.
-After a disaster, you will be looking to rebuild your house and replace your belongings.
+After a disaster, you will look to rebuild your house and replace your belongings.
 Most of the time, the cost to rebuild is more than the value of your home.
-Consider the cost of materials and labor and other things you will need to restore your dwelling.
+Consider the cost of materials, labor, and other things to restore your dwelling.

 Credit History

-if your credit history is good, it means that you pay your bills and loans on time.
-Financial behavior is often looked into by insurance companies to determine your credit standing.
+if your credit history is good, you pay your bills and loans on time.
+Insurance companies often look into financial behavior to determine your credit standing.
 In short, a good credit score will help lower your insurance premium.
-IF you have a bad credit history with missed payments and over drafting, your premium will go up.
+Your premium will increase if you have a bad credit history with missed payments and over-drafting.

 Claims History

 a history of previous claims can determine the likelihood of future claims.
-Agents prefer clients who have clean histories because they are likely to do a preventive approach in their homes.
-They are careful and will do constant repairs to their house to prevent major damages.
-Discounts are usually given to those who have a clean claims history as well.
+Agents prefer clients with clean histories because they will likely make a preventive approach in their homes.
+They are careful and will constantly repair their house to prevent significant damage.
+Discounts are usually given to those with a clean claims history.

 Marital Status

-according to statistics, married people tend to be more cautious and file fewer claims thus allowing for a lower premium cost for your home insurance.
-People who are married take fewer risks because they have someone to think of.
+according to statistics, married people tend to be more cautious and file fewer claims, thus allowing for a lower premium cost for your home insurance.
+Married people take fewer risks because they have someone to consider.

 if you live in an older home, materials may be more costly to replace.
-In a newer home, with all the new fixtures and smart home devices, it may cost the insurer more money to replace.
-In any case, both old and new homes may be more costly depending on the condition.
+In a newer home, with all the new fixtures and intelligent home devices, it may cost the insurer more money to replace.
+In any case, both old and new homes may be more costly, depending on the condition.

 Since the age factor can be looked at in two ways, the condition of your home may be the deciding factor.
-An old house that is well maintained and made with a few costly materials may not be as expensive as a new house built with smart features thus lowering the premium cost.
+An old house well maintained and made with a few costly materials may not be as expensive as a new house built with intelligent features, thus lowering the premium cost.

 Coverage Amount

-if you plan to lower the coverage amount of your policy, your premium will be lower.
-If you want fuller coverage, you would need to pay more every month to give you the protection you need.
+If you plan to lower your policy coverage, your premium will be lower.
+If you want fuller coverage, you would need to pay more monthly to give you the protection you need.
 Remember, your premium will be higher with the more coverage you get.

 Insurance Myths Debunked

-The 5 home owners insurance myths mentioned above are just a few misconceptions that you need to know about.
+The 5 home owners insurance myths mentioned above are just a few misconceptions you must know about.
 Not everything you read is true.
-It is important that you first do your research and then ask your insurance agent about it.
-Anything that you are not sure about can most likely be answered by your trusted agent.
+You must first do your research and then ask your insurance agent about it.
+Your trusted agent can most likely answer anything you are unsure about.
 They can be your guiding hand on your first purchase of homeowner’s insurance.

 We hope we were able to help you regarding these home owners’ myths.
-If you plan on getting your first home owners insurance or maybe you just want to make sure that you have the right coverage, do not hesitate to contact us at Advantage Insurance Solutions here in Denver, CO.
+If you plan on getting your first homeowners insurance or want to ensure you have the right coverage, do not hesitate to contact us at Advantage Insurance Solutions here in Denver, CO.